 Q: What is the Victim Service Practitioner Academy?

-A: NCVAN’s Victim Service Practitioner Certification Academy (VSPCA) provides practitioners who work with victims of crime with an opportunity to receive substantial training to bolster their knowledge and experience, while also gaining prestigious state and nationally-recognized certification to reflect their growing expertise.
+A: NCVAN’s Victim Service Practitioner Certification Academy (VSPCA) provides practitioners who work with victims of crime with an opportunity to receive 40 hours of substantial training to bolster their knowledge and experience, while also gaining prestigious state and nationally-recognized certification to reflect their growing expertise.

 NCVAN’s VSPCA is the official academy recognized in North Carolina, approved by the National Advocate Credentialing Program (NACP).
 The curriculum is also approved through the National Organization for Victim Assistance (NOVA).
 The program continues to evolve in keeping with emerging best practices and research through on-going guidance by the VSPCA Steering Committee and thorough extensive participant feedback.